 I learnt that we need to use social media even more effectively to reach an even wider audience.
 The action really helped encourage some activists to focus more on the financial side of things in Britain and shortly afterwards our Earthquakes affinity group hosted a launch event for XR Money Rebellion.
 It was helpful also to discuss strategies and potential future targets and since then I’ve been actively involved in working with others on the Barclays/Sharklays campaign to creatively highlight their greenwash and climate-wrecking activities.
 Most of all I’ve learnt about the importance of having a committed, courageous, creative team around you and to not give up – we can’t afford to…

 I think that being an activist is a bit like having a handful of pebbles and you’re throwing them into the pond, and you don’t know what ripples you’re going to cause.
 Sometimes they just sink to the bottom, and you think, “What was that about?” but other times they cause positive ripples and really ‘land’.

 So, you need to be persistent and keep trying different things; have a good team around you (I had the best!); think about how the action will be viewed by those within the financial sector and the wider public – and what will be most impactful and hopefully get the changes needed.
 What I and other activists do may not ultimately be enough, but for my grandchild and future grandchildren, for the natural world and for those who are most affected by climate injustice, doing nothing is not an option.

 To gain more insight into the planning and execution of these kinds of actions read the resources in the PDF, which includes an action template, arrestee statement and further tips from Jo Flanagan.

 - Direct action - Non violent NVDA

-- Movements_Campaigns - Climate - Action - Extinction Rebellion
+- Movements_Campaigns - Climate action and Justice - Extinction Rebellion